 It is well known that indigenous people undergo rites of passage at different stages of their lives.
 For example the pathway from boyhood to manhood in particular is likened to a birth/ death experience in these cultures.
 It is in order to let die the boy and give birth to the man.
 This rite of passage is rarely done in our western society.
 The pathway from girlhood to woman is also rarely marked and the rite of passage from young woman to older woman and young man to older man is rarely honoured.

-From ancient times practices, many of which are continued today, were used to reach enhanced states of awareness.
+From ancient times, practices, many of which are continued today, were used to reach enhanced states of awareness.
 Deep meditation, yoga, chigong, chanting, drumming, fasting, dancing, cacao and medicinal plant ceremonies are used to enter into deeper states of consciousness.
-It is at these deeper states where we can access our true selves, and remember our pure essence, leaving behind and dying to our false protective ego which denies us knowledge of our full authentic selves, assisting us to make the different transitions more smoothly throughout our lives.
+It is at these deeper states where we can access our true selves, and remember our pure essence, releasing and dying to our false protective ego which denies us knowledge of our full authentic selves, assisting us to make the different transitions more smoothly throughout our lives.

-How does HB work?
+How does breathwork work?